canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 ### Business Outcomes

-The expected results of the GC working in the open, using open standards and open source software are as follows
+The expected results of the GC working in the open, using open standards and open source software are as follows:

 * Canadians are able to find, use and contribute to GC software projects and source code as well as open source software used by the GC to support meaningful engagement with their government and communities.
 * Enable greater flexibility in the management of information and communication technologies (ICT).